 When all sub-steps are approved by their owners, then the Multiple Approvals Process Step is automatically marked as complete and the plan file moves on to the next step.
-However, if any of the sub-steps are rejected, then the entire step is rejected and the plan file is moved back to the step immediately before the Multiple Approvals Process Step.
+However, if any of the sub-steps are rejected, then the entire step is rejected and the plan file is moved back to a previous step.
+The specific step it is returned to depends on the step rejection behavior configured for the Multiple Approvals Process Step.